-Access to government legislation, communitymembership policies and codes.
+Access to government legislation, community membership policies and codes.
 Knowledge of independent organizational processes (ie Metis Nation of Ontario).

-3. Analysis and Problem Solving

-#1 occasional (ifnone, please strike out this section) Key issue or problem encountered A student arrives at the incumbent's office with an issue related to a negative classroom experience.
-How is it identified?
+#1 occasional (if none, please strike out this section)

+Key issue or problem encountered

+A student arrives at the incumbent's office with an issue related to a negative classroom experience.

 The student discloses that there were 'racist' comments made as part of a classroom discussion and they are upset and do not know how to proceed.

 Is further investigation required to define the situation and/or problem?
 If so, describe.
 Yes; a series of questions needs to be asked of the student, with notes taken, so as to document the occurrence and prepare for the most appropriate next step.
 Throughout this analysis the incumbent must be supportive and empathetic toward the student; given their experience.

 Explain the analysis used to determine a solution(s) for the situation and/or problem.

 Yes; incumbent needs to access their own knowledge and the College's appropriate policies so as to determine what exact offence has occurred.

 Often times it may be that it was an 'insensitive' comment that was made in class and does not constitute a formal investigation but rather may be a 'teachable moment' for the incumbent to help facilitate a resolution with the appropriate faculty.

-What sources are available to assist the incumbent finding solution(s)? (eg. past practices, established standards or guidelines). -HR department (Harassment and Discrimination) -SR&R Administrator (Student Rights) -Indigenous Cultural Safety Training - -Counsellor
+What sources are available to assist the incumbent finding solution(s)? (eg. past practices, established standards or quidelines).

-4. Planning/Coordinating
+- -HR department (Harassment and Discrimination)

+- -SR&R Administrator (Student Rights)

+- -Indigenous Cultural Safety Training

+- -Counsellor